StephenGlasby/StephenGlasby.github.io/blog.md

 If you go down more than up, you add "once removed" or "twice removed" or "thrice removed" etc. Hence 2-up-3-down is a first cousin once removed, as you are one generation lower than your first cousin 2-up-2-down.
 Similarly, 3-up-4-down is a second cousin once removed.
 Makes sense, right?
-So 3-up-2-down is sadly, and confusingly, also called second cousin once removed.
+But 3-up-2-down is sadly, and confusingly, also called second cousin once removed.
 Yes, two different relatives have the same name.
 See [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity).
 Thus specifying 3-up-4-down or 3-up-2-down avoids any
-ambiguity: having the same name for different relatives is rather confusing.
+ambiguity: having the same name for different relatives is bound to confuse.
 Once you feel comfortable with up-down notation, you will realise that 1-up-1-down is your 0th cousin.
 In general, N-up-N-down is your (N-1)-cousin.

 Genealogists know relationships intuitively, but tend not to describe them via the position on a binary tree.
 They take a lot of words to distinguish between 3-up-2-down and 3-up-4-down.
 I prefer to use this compact unambiguous up-down notation to describe complicated relationships.
-I am not suggesting calling your sibling 1-up-1-down or your parent 1-up, but relations beyond cousins and beyond would be fair game, especially if you want to be unambigous and understandable.
-Up-down notation is also gender-neutral.
+I am not suggesting to call your sibling 1-up-1-down or your parent 1-up, but relations beyond cousins would be fair game, especially if you want to be unambigous and understandable.
+Up-down notation is also *gender-neutral*.
 In English the gender neutral word *sibling* (sister/brother) is well-known; however, *nibling* (niece/nephew) and *pibling* (aunt/uncle) and other variants are less well-known.

-In summary convential language is better than up-down notation is the relations are simple.
+In summary, convential language is better than up-down notation if the relations are simple.
 If they are more complicated, then up-down notation clearly wins.
 How often have you hear people talk of their great-great-great-great grandfather, only to ask yourself:
-"How many greats was that?
+"How many greats was that?".
 However, 6-up makes it clear.
 I get annoyed when you hear sentences like: "the number of atoms in the universe is 100-million-million-million-million-million-million-million-million-million-million-million-million-million".
-Saying 1 followed by 80 zeroes or 10<sup>80</sup> if the audience can remember their hish school mathematics.
+It is more helpful to have good notation and say "1 followed by 80 zeroes" or 10<sup>80</sup> if the audience can remember their high school mathematics.

-If you do want to specify the sex of a relative, as many genealogist do, then words like aunt are superior to my female 2-up-1-down, and "nephew" is shorter than my male 1-up-2-down.
+If you do want to specify the gender of a relative, as many genealogist do, then words like aunt are superior to my female 2-up-1-down, and "nephew" is shorter than my male 1-up-2-down.
 A good compomise is to use a mixture of English names and up-down notation: choosing the one that is brief, unambiguous and easy to understand.
 The [Table of Consanguinity](files/TableOfConsanguinityLandscape.pdf) (source [Wikipedia](https://en.wikipedia.org/wiki/Consanguinity)) will help to learn the up-down system.
-.
+Enoy!

 <h2> Why so few open access journals?</h2>